ay-tishka/continuos-can/README.md

 For defining $`\partial D_\theta (x_t, t), \|D_\theta\|_L \le 1`$ simply use other network.
 This network enough to have bounded norm.
 For that we use $`\text{out}_\text{new} = \text{out} \frac{ \text{tanh}(\|\text{out}\|_2)}{\|\text{out}\|_2}`$, where $`\text{out}= \text{score}_\theta (x_t, t)`$

 Final objective: $`\min\limits_{\psi} \max\limits_{\theta} \mathbb{E}_{t \sim [0, 1], x_0, x_1} \lambda(t) \langle \text{score}_\theta (x_t, t) , E_\psi(x_t, t) - (x_1 - x_0)\rangle`$.
 In case with $`F_\phi`$ use jvp here for deriving, and using $`\epsilon_t`$ is somehow harder to derive.
 Good step here is to use not $`E_\psi(x_t, t)`$, but $`\hat{x_0}`$ or/and $`\hat{x_1}`$.

+Now we explicitly set borders for Lipschitz constant.
+It is better than in WGAN, where we use tricks.

 ### ODE